ravi-prakash-v/beckn-one-dedi/docs/usage/beckn-one.md

 	2. Email  For communication
 	3. Phone for communication
 	4. Domain name to host services.
-*These meta information can be verified by the registrar by any of the prescribed method in the specification . (e.g phone and email by otp , domain name with a DNS TXT record, Signing keys with a signing challenge and Encryption keys with an encryption challenge )*
+*This meta information can be verified by the registrar by any of the prescribed method in the specification. (e.g phone and email by otp , domain name with a DNS TXT record, Signing keys with a signing challenge and Encryption keys with an encryption challenge )*

 4. Entities can publish self signed documents  about themselves with their registrar
-5. Entities can publish signed documents about others, registered with other registrars with their registrar.
+5. Entities can publish signed documents of _other_ entities, registered with other registrars with their registrar.
 (Issuing a credential)
 7. Entities registered with one registrar can sign any document hosted in another registry with their personal Signing Key. ( This is useful in contract signing )
 8. Entities can publish, services hosted by them on their verified domains.
 Service specification documents can be either published by self or could be one of the specifications published by Others (like FIDE or similar organizations)